tcwilkinson/caa2015/ideas.md

 6) Reproducibility

-Reproducibility allows anyone to start from the same data and to arrive at to check all the process until the results.
+Reproducibility allows anyone to start from the same data, check all the process and to verify the results.
 In this slide I show how reproducibility is possible with the Software R using Literate Statistical Analysis.
 Starting with ideas and data, all the process are knitted together.
 In Archaeology there is no culture of exchanging code for reproducibility until now, even if it is changing.
-If we turn back to the definition of science, however, reproducibility and sharing of code is even the sine qua non for science, to permit the community to scrutinise the work:
+If we turn back to the definition of science, however, reproducibility and sharing of code is even the sine qua non for science, to permit the community to scrutinise the work, I quote here Fanelli

 « We often forget that scientific knowledge is reliable not because scientists are more clever, objective or honest than other people, but because their claims are exposed to criticism and replication.» [@Fanelli 2013]

 Code is necessary to critic, explore and reuse the work (scrutinise).
-Can we go until to ask if, that is misconduct, not to provide (free) code, and not only on request but mandatory?
+The question I ask is: Can we go so far as to ask if, that is misconduct, not to provide (free) code?
+And that means to provide the code not only on request but that should be mandatory?

 Reproducibility is one of the key aspect that challenge science and I will now expose the benefits of reproducibility for Archaeology.
-Besides  to  be a better practice of science, reproducibility is important for:
+Besides  to  be a better practice of science and with a huge potential for the empirical research in Archaeology, reproducibility is important for:
  - First Pedagogy
- - Second Blurring the community borders
+ - Second Blurring the communities borders